alisw/alibuild/docs/user.markdown

 ## Cleaning up the build area (new in 1.1.0)

-Whenever you build using a different recipe or set of sources, alibuild makes sure that all the dependent packages which might be affected by the change are rebuild, and it does so in a different directory.
+Whenever you build using a different recipe or set of sources, bits makes sure that all the dependent packages which might be affected by the change are rebuild, and it does so in a different directory.
 This can lead to the profiliferation of many build / installation